keerthirajdv/DETECTION-AND-SCARING-OF-SELECTIVE-BIRDS-IN-AGRICULTURE-FIELD-USING-IOT-DEVICES-TO-PROTECT-YIELD/README.md

 leading to considerable economic losses for farmers.
 Traditional bird deterrent methods, such as scarecrows and noise makers, frequently fail to maintain their effectiveness over time as birds adapt to them.
-This project addresses this challenge by deploying a smart, automated system capable of detecting and selectively deterring specific bird species that threaten crops.
+This project addresses this challenge by deploying a smart, automated system capable of detecting and selectively deterring specific bird species that threaten crops.<br>
 # System Components
 1. YOLO Object Detection:
  - Utilizes YOLO (You Only Look Once) for real-time detection of birds using a webcam